lanceman2/quickstream/README.md

 guessing which class to inherit.
 No built-in inter-filter data typing.
 We provide just a modular streaming paradigm without a particular end application use case.
-The idea of inter-module data types is not introduced in the work interfaces, that would limit it's use, and can be considered at a higher software interface layer.
+The idea of inter-module data types is not introduced in the flow() interfaces, that would limit it's use, and can be considered at a higher software interface layer.
 In the future benchmarking will tell.
 TODO: Add links here...